Musicology

 Graduate Studies

-Ohio State Musicology program curricula introduce graduate students to current conversations in the discipline and help them become fluent with critical research methods.
+Our Musicology curricula introduces graduate students to current conversations in the discipline and helps them become fluent with critical research methods.
 All students in our program develop proficiencies in ethnographic and historical research methods, written and oral communication, and teaching.
-From the time students enter our program, all are supported in defining their own areas of interest as well as in planning for careers inside and outside the academy.

 Undergraduate Musicology Major

-The undergraduate musicology curriculum is flexible, allowing students to choose upper-division courses according to their interests, and even to participate in graduate classes.
+The undergraduate Musicology curriculum [pdf] is flexible, allowing students to choose upper-division courses according to their interests, and even to participate in graduate classes.
 All undergraduate majors in the School of Music take a set of core courses that acquaint them with (a) the history of European and European-derived art music, (b) African American music, (c) global music histories, and (d) musical citizenship and politics.
 Musicology majors go on to General Education courses and electives on a large variety of topics — for instance, music in the United States, the history of rock ’n’ roll, the Beatles in musical context, and introduction to opera.
 Musicology majors conclude their program with a senior thesis, written in close collaboration with a faculty member of their choice.

 Musicology Lecture Series